 Invest at work.
 You may be able to start by investing through an employer-sponsored retirement plan.
 Many companies offer 401(k) plans that enable their employees to invest a certain portion of their paychecks each pay period.
 Typically, 401(k) contributions are automatically withdrawn from your salary each pay day and deposited in your account.
 A traditional 401(k) is funded with pre-tax contributions, which typically lowers your current year’s taxable income, but your withdrawals in retirement would be taxed.
 Some employers even match your contribution – or a portion of your contribution – making the 401(k) a popular option.
 (See: The Power of Pairing Your 401(k) with a Roth IRA)

-Start Small.
+Start small.
 It shouldn’t take a lot of sacrifice to come up with an extra $50 per month.
 It may mean fixing more meals at home or cutting back a little on your social schedule, but if you can get started at $50 a month, ultimately you may be able to gradually increase your contribution to a higher level.
-(See: How to Scrounge up $50 a Month for Your Investment Plan)

 You can start with an investment plan of as little as $50 a month through the Thrivent Mutual Funds automatic purchase plan.
 (The $50 starting amount is available only when setting up a $50-per-month (minimum) recurring or automatic purchase plan.)